breadscorner/Passport.js-LocalStrategyUserDocumentation/docs/preliminary.md

 #### 3.Run Local Browser

+Currently, we have all of the passport.js code commented out.
+This is because we have not yet set up passport configuration, a database(Including methods), or the routes.

 Run the URL localhost:8000 in your browser and you will see your application displayed.

 ???+ question "Why Localhost:8000?"